lutianzhou001/neo3fura/docs/guide/quick-start.md

 	}'
 ```

-And you can easily get the response
+Then you will easily get the following response:

 ```json
 {